 Cooking the Lumpia

-7. Heat a large skillet on high heat and add avocado oil.
+- Heat your oil to 325-350°F (163-175°C) in a deep pan or pot.
 Once the oil is hot, gently add the lumpia making sure not to overcrowd the pan.
 Fry for about 2 minutes and flip and fry for another 2 minutes making sure it's golden brown.
 Transfer to a wire rack to cool.

 - Filling ingredients: We're using pork and shrimp but if you prefer you can use a mixture of ground beef/ ground pork/ ground chicken.
 Some recipes have carrots but not using any here because this is how my grandma used to make hers, and I'm sticking to her recipe and I honestly don't look for carrots in my lumpia!